Geometry

 Triangle in affine spaces

-In an affine space any point can be represented by a sum of an origin point plus a set
+In an affine space, any point can be represented by the sum of an origin point plus a set of scaled vectors.
+This article covers defining all the points in a triangle within an affine space.

 Geometric tests

-Different algorithms to test geometric properties like finding the intersection of two lines.
+Different algorithms to test geometric properties, such as finding the intersection of two lines.

 Normals